Uganda eases internet shutdown imposed over election - RFI

 The headquarters of Wine's National Unity Platform (NUP) in Kampala was under police guard Monday in what the opposition leader called a "raid" by security forces.

+His lawyer, Benjamin Katana, said he tried to visit his client on Monday but was denied permission.
+Wine last left his home to vote on Thursday, and his residence is surrounded by police and soldiers.

-Uganda police spokesman Fred Enanga said 55 people had been arrested over the election period for "violent acts" including blocking highways and damaging property.
+Uganda police spokesman Fred Enanga said Monday that 55 people had been arrested over the election period for "violent acts" including blocking highways and damaging property.

 "Though the polls were peaceful and a success, there were criminal elements that wanted to cause violence," he said, adding the accused would face court.